bfox9900/ASMFORTH/ASMFORTH Overview.md

 ```

 ## Sub-Routines
-ASMFORTH provides a SUB: directive that lets you make a native sub-routine
+ASMFORTH provides a : directive that lets you make a native subroutine
-that calls itself and can be nested inside other sub-routines.
+in that same way you would do it in Forth.
+These subroutines can be nested
+inside other subroutines.

+* SUBROUTINES must be used from inside a CODE word or another subroutine.

-SUB: pushes the linkage register R11 onto the return stack and the does
+ASMForth : compiles code to push linkage register R11 onto the return
-BRANCH and LINK to itself.
+stack and then compiles a BRANCH and LINK to itself.

-;SUB  Pops R11 off the return stack to complete the sub-routine.
+ASMForth ; compiles code to pop R11 off the return stack and then compiles
+the RT psuedo instruction.
 For more detail look at the source code for ASMFORTH.

+### Subroutine Example
 ```
-    SUB: FILLW ( addr size char --) \ nestable sub-routine R0 POP            \ size
+    : FILLW ( addr size char --) \ nestable sub-routine
+        R0 POP            \ size
         R1 POP            \ base of array
         BEGIN